 The Lightning Network s a decentralized system for instant, high-volume micropayments that eradicates the risk of handing over custody of funds to trusted third parties.

 It’s a protocol that can be integrated on top of Bitcoin, and eases up transactions on the Bitcoin blockchain.

 A good analogy is to think of the Bitcoin blockchain transactions as being those of the central bank, whereas Lightning Network transactions for everyday things like buying a coffee or going to the supermarket.

 BTC payments on the Lightning Network are taken off the main chain, and to do so two parties set up a payment channel where they can send BTC back and forth, as many times as they like.
 The transactions are then done on the Lightning Network, at a fraction of the time and cost of a Bitcoin main chain transaction.

 Lightning Network Upgrades

-As with all new technologies, the Lightning Network has its challenges, and this feeds the sceptics who are always quick to dismiss it as a finished project.
-But the fact is it’s growing as a technology and a network, and we have every reason to be optimistic.
+As with all new technologies, the Lightning Network has its challenges, and this feeds the skeptics who are always quick to dismiss it as a finished project.
+But the fact is it’s growing as a technology and network, and we have every reason to be optimistic.

-The network itself isn’t fully ready yet, but it’s going through continuous upgrades, which are opening more options on the Lightning Network, and making adoption of the layer two technology a certainty.
+The network itself isn’t fully ready yet, but it’s going through continuous upgrades, which are opening more options and making Lightning Network adoption a certainty.

 3 Upgrades That Will Ensure Lightning Network Adoption